William Contreras Player Props: Brewers vs. Red Sox

 Red Sox Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Red Sox pitching staff ranks sixth in the league.
+- The 9.7 strikeouts per nine innings put together by the Red Sox pitching staff ranks fifth in MLB.

-- The Red Sox have the 24th-ranked team ERA across all MLB pitching staffs (5.19).
+- The Red Sox have a 5.08 team ERA that ranks 25th among all league pitching staffs.

-- Red Sox pitchers combine to allow 29 total home runs at a rate of 1.5 per game (second-most in baseball).

-- Pivetta (0-1) takes the mound for the Red Sox in his fourth start of the season.
-He's put together a 4.50 ERA in 14 2/3 innings pitched, with 16 strikeouts.
+- The Red Sox will look to Whitlock (1-1) in his third start this season.

-- The righty last appeared in relief on Thursday, when he tossed 2/3 innings against the Minnesota Twins while giving up hits.
+- His most recent appearance came out of the bullpen on Saturday when the righty tossed 2/3 innings against the Milwaukee Brewers while giving up hits.

-- In three games this season, the 30-year-old has an ERA of 4.50, with 10.3 strikeouts per nine innings.
-Opponents are batting .204 against him.

 © 2023 Data Skrive.
 All rights reserved.